sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 ## Using an external database for persistence

-The Docker container has its own internal PostgreSQL and Redis databases.
-To preserve this data when you kill and recreate the container, you can [use external databases](../../external_database.md) for persistence, such as [AWS RDS for PostgreSQL](https://aws.amazon.com/rds/) and [Amazon ElastiCache](https://aws.amazon.com/elasticache/redis/).
+The Docker Compose configuration has its own internal PostgreSQL and Redis databases.
+To preserve this data when you kill and recreate the containers, you can [use external databases](../../external_database.md) for persistence, such as [AWS RDS for PostgreSQL](https://aws.amazon.com/rds/) and [Amazon ElastiCache](https://aws.amazon.com/elasticache/redis/).

 > NOTE: Use of external databases requires [Sourcegraph Enterprise](https://about.sourcegraph.com/pricing).